jsoloo47/NeuralNET/README.md

-# SentenceSmith
+# SentenceSmith - Create amazing content with the power of AI!
-Create amazing content with the power of AI!.
-SentenceSmith offers an intuitive user interface to interact with the powerful AI and help you create compelling, original content for your website, project, or paper.
+SentenceSmith offers an intuitive user interface to interact with the OpenAI's GPT-3 api and help you create compelling, original content for your website, project, or paper.

 **Link to project:** http://recruiters-love-seeing-live-demos.com/